ManiPose: Manifold-Constrained Multi-Hypothesis 3D Human Pose Estimation: Related work

 \section{Related work}

-\myparagraph{Regression-based 2D-to-3D pose lifting.} While 2D-to-3D human pose lifting was initially tackled at the frame level~\cite{martinez_simple_2017, chen_3d_2017}, the field quickly adopted recurrent~\cite{hossain_exploiting_2018}, convolutional~\cite{pavllo_3d_2019} and graph neural networks~\cite{cai_exploiting_2019, zou_modulated_2021, hu_conditional_2021, xu_graph_2021} to move towards video-level predictions.
-More recently, spatial-temporal transformers were proposed~\cite{shan_p-stmo_2022, zheng_3d_2021}, including MixSTE~\cite{zhang_mixste_2022}, which, arguably, is the state of the art.
-Our work also processes videos with a transformer architecture.
-A few previous works have proposed to constrain predicted poses to respect human symmetries ~\cite{xu_deep_2020,chen_anatomy-aware_2021}.
-We follow the same idea, but in a multi-hypothesis setting and with a different constraint implementation.
+\myparagraph{Regression-based 2D-to-3D pose lifting.} While 2D-to-3D human pose lifting was initially restricted to static frames~\cite{martinez_simple_2017, chen_3d_2017}, the field embraced recurrent~\cite{hossain_exploiting_2018}, convolutional~\cite{pavllo_3d_2019} and graph neural networks~\cite{cai_exploiting_2019, zou_modulated_2021, hu_conditional_2021, xu_graph_2021} to handle motion.
+Spatial-temporal transformers appear more recently~\cite{shan_p-stmo_2022, zheng_3d_2021}, including MixSTE~\cite{zhang_mixste_2022}, arguably becoming the state of the art.
+We adopt them in our work.
+A few previous works constrain predicted poses to respect human symmetries ~\cite{xu_deep_2020,chen_anatomy-aware_2021}, an idea we advance with a novel constraint implementation, in a multi-hypothesis setting.

+\myparagraph{SMPL-based methods.} \CR{ While 3D human pose lifting's objective is to predict 3D joint positions based on 2D keypoints, the neighboring field of human pose and shape reconstruction (HPSR) aims at estimating whole 3D body meshes from images.
+HPSR is hence more challenging than 3D-HPE, which explains why models are often larger, frame-based and more reliant on optimization-based post-processing~\cite{kanazawa2018end, rempe2021humor, tiwari_pose-ndf_2022, goel2023humans}.
+Nonetheless, our work shares some ideas from this field.
+Indeed, modern HPSR methods often predict joint angles (and body shape parameters), which are fed to the pre-trained parametric model SMPL~\cite{SMPL:2015} to produce human body meshes, thus ensuring that limbs' sizes remain constant along a movement.
+Note, however, that these are also single-hypothesis regression methods and hence share the same caveats as most 3D-HPE approaches. }